 Best Board Game Overall

-In the game, players must exercise their memory skills by collecting all the items on their shopping list.
+Players must exercise their memory skills by collecting all the items on their shopping list.
 The one who finishes first wins.
 In the package, there are four grocery lists, two shopping baskets, two carts, and grocery cards.

 Product Specs